skiselev/Z80-512K/README.md

   * [Licensing](#licensing)
   * [Trademarks](#trademarks)

-## Introduction
+## Overview
-Z80-512K is an RC2014*-compatible CPU and memory module, designed to run RomWBW firmware including CP/M, ZSDOS, and various applications under these OSes.
+Z80-512K is an RC2014*-compatible module, designed to run RomWBW firmware including CP/M, ZSDOS, and various applications under these OSes.
+Z80-512K combines functionality of the following RC2014* modules on a single module, thus saving space on the backplane:
+* Z80 CPU Module
+* 512k ROM 512k RAM Module
+* Clock and Reset Module

+In addition to these functions, Z80-512K includes programmable CLK2 clock divider, and support for battery-backed SRAM, power failure NMI generation, and a watchdog.

+Minimal CP/M computer system can be built using Z80-512K module, a backplane, and a serial port module, such as Z80 SIO or MC68B50 ACIA.
+For configurable baud rate settings, it is recommened to use serial modules that can use CLK2 as a clock, for example Steve Cousins' [SC132](https://smallcomputercentral.wordpress.com/sc132-z80-sio-0-module-rc2014/) or [SC104](https://smallcomputercentral.wordpress.com/sc104-z80-sio-2-module-rc2014/) modules.
+Additional storage module is not required, since RomWBW utilizes part of ROM and SRAM for ROM and RAM disks respecitvely, but a Compact Flash module can be added for additional storage.

 ![Z80-512K Assembled Board](images/Z80-512K-Assembled_Board.jpg)

-## Specifications
+### Specifications
 * Processor: Zilog* Z80 CPU (CMOS version - Z84C00)
 * Memory: 512 KiB battery-backed SRAM, 512 KiB Flash ROM, Zeta SBC V2 compatible memory pager
-* Bus: RC2014 compatible
+* Bus: RC2014* compatible
 * Microprocessor Supervisor:
   * Reset generation
   * SRAM battery backup